Ashik-Muhammed/Ashik-Muhammed/README.md

     ];

     lifePhilosophy(): string {
-        return "Code with passion, debug with patience, deploy with confidence 🎯";
+        return "Code with passion, debug with patience, deploy with confidence ";
     }

-    funFact: string = "I convert ☕ into <code/> and 💡 into 🚀";
 }
 ```